Using git to manage text files (e.g. code files) is inevitable for keeping track of all changes while developing and maintaining a project.

 Branching out

-a new branch when working on a new feature/task
+the first thing to do is to checkout a new branch when working on a new feature/task

-git checkout -b "new-feature"
+git checkout -b "new-feature"edit as usual then

 git add .